-This means, we think, that people in this position would not qualify for settlement for ten years, under the long residence backstop.
+This means, we think, that people in this position would not qualify for settlement until they have had temporary refugee permission for ten years, at which point they can invoke the long residence backstop.

 I think they’ll qualify for settlement after 10 years though?
 Utterly pointless change, and the Home Office making work for itself at a time it already cannot cope.— Colin Yeo (@ColinYeo1) May 12, 2022

 As we already knew, the second-class “Group 2” refugees will not normally be able to bring their families to join them under the refugee family reunion rules.
 The exception will be where “there are insurmountable obstacles” to living together outside the UK and “a refusal of their application would breach the UK’s obligations under Article 8 of the ECHR”.

 It will also be possible for adult children to apply to come to the UK to be with a refugee parent where there are “exceptional circumstances”.
 This applies whether the sponsoring parent has proper refugee status, temporary refugee permission or humanitarian protection — so seems to be a liberalising of the rules, which currently don’t cater for adult children at all.